quoll/life-demo/README.md

 `lein figwheel`

+Figwheel will complain about referenced vars that aren't defined, but these warnings can be ignored.

-Then connect a browser to http://localhost:3449
+Next, connect a browser to http://localhost:3449

 ## The Demo Code